Robot Setup#

 The Ethernet cable between VisionController and robot is connected

-The robot is configured to accept TCP/IP connections, refer to the robot manual
+The robot is configured to accept TCP/IP connections (see robot manual)

-The communication port configured in the robot code is known
+You are aware of the communication port configured in the robot code

 1 |